New Jazz Works Guidelines

 Eligibility

-- has no overdue financial or reporting obligations to CMA grants or for any CMA grants.
+• it has no overdue financial or reporting obligations to CMA or for any CMA grants.

-An ensemble may be on an application to either CMA’s 2023 New Jazz Works program or the 2023 Classical Commissioning program, but not to both.
+An ensemble or composer may be on an application in either CMA’s 2024 New Jazz Works program or the 2024 Classical Commissioning program, but not both.

 The New Composition

-- be of substantial length, this may be one extended work or shorter pieces that together form a larger work.
+• must be of substantial length; this may be one extended work or shorter pieces that together form a larger work.

 If the commissioned work will be written as part of a multi-disciplinary project, it must also be a stand-alone work for performance.